remotestorage/website/README.md

 This is the remoteStorage website, running on [https://remotestorage.io](https://remotestorage.io).

-It uses npm for development and as a build system.

 ## Prerequisites

 You will need the following things properly installed on your computer.